Dale Markham: Oakland Invaders

-Markham signed with the Oakland Invaders of the United States Football League on January 26, 1983 and went on to play in 54 regular season and four playoff games between 1983 and 1985.
-He was just one of nine players from the Invaders' inaugural March 6, 1983 roster that would still be around during the 1985 season.
+Markham signed with the Oakland Invaders of the United States Football League on January 26, 1983, and went on to play in 54 regular season and four playoff games between 1983 and 1985.
+He was just one of nine players from the Invaders' inaugural March 6, 1983, roster that would still be around during the 1985 season.
 During his tenure with the Invaders, he played tackle and wore jersey number 72.
 On July 14, 1985, Markham played in the 1985 championship game held at Giants Stadium, the last USFL game ever played.

 Green Bay Packers

 Markham attended the Packers’ training camp in 1985.
-On August 17, 1985 he returned to a familiar venue, Giants Stadium to play in a Saturday night exhibition game against his former team, the New York Giants.
-Notable was the fact that only 34-days earlier he played in the USFL championship game at this same location.
+On August 17, 1985, he returned to a familiar venue, Giants Stadium to play in a Saturday night exhibition game against his former team, the New York Giants.
+Notable was that only 34-days earlier he played in the USFL championship game at this same location.
 The Green Bay Packers released Markham on August 28, 1985.